liosha2007/sdtraining-image-preparer/README.md

 * Preview images are shown as progressbar until scroll
 * Opening next image when app is focused after some pause
+* After clicking 'File' -> 'Open project' and close chose directory dialog, the dialog will appear when mustn't

 ### Useful links